When planning the area of a food establishment, the rule general to divide the spaces is:

 Among the determining factors for calculating the area of a restaurant are the following:

-• Type of establishment: Hotel restaurants, which serve usually for long periods of the day and night they need a job more continuous and more numerous personnel; as well as more space.
+• Type of establishment: Hotel restaurants, which serve usually for long periods of the day and night they need a job with more continuous and more numerous personnel; as well as more space.

-• Comfort food: One of the main reasons for using food or comfort food is to save work and area in the kitchen where those delicacies are left ready to be served.
+• Comfort food: One of the main reasons for using food or comfort food is to save work and the area in the kitchen where those delicacies are left ready to be served.

 • Service areas and auxiliary premises: There are various criteria on how to distribute the premises for personnel, for warehouses, for distribution of food to customers, to be received by the waiters, who can be included within the kitchen area, but when there is self-service, Such elements are part of the dining area.

-When planning the spaces, it must be taken into account that, in an establishment that serves buffet, 0.90 mt2 per person is required; for a restaurant where it is served a la carte, 1.80 mt2 per person is required.
+When planning the spaces, it must be taken into account that, in an establishment that serves a buffet, 0.90 mt2 per person is required; for a restaurant where it is served a la carte, 1.80 mt2 per person is required.

 The average for a cafeteria, where a varied menu is served, is 1.08 mt2 per person.
 This allows space for waiting areas, traffic corridors, etc.